Below is a list of common terms you might encounter when localizing or using Transifex.

 Language Service Provider

 A Language Service Provider (LSP) is a translation agency.
-While LSPs will vary in what services they offer, they all usually provide professional translation and review services to start.
+While LSPs will vary in their services, they usually provide professional translation and review services.
 Some LSPs specialize in a single language.
 These are referred to as Single Language Vendors (SLVs).
-And others provide services in multiple languages.
+Others provide services in multiple languages.
 These are known as Multi-Language Vendors (MLVs).

 Locale

-A locale refers to a language or a language spoken in a specific region.
+A locale refers to a language spoken in a specific region.
 Locales are generally represented with two- or four-letter codes.
 For example, fr refers to French, and fr_CA refers to Canadian French.
 Transifex uses the language codes specified by the ISO 639-1 standard.

 Project